-A prognostic stage group can have a value of 0 to 4, and they're written as Roman numerals 0, I, II, II, and IV.
-The higher the number, the bigger the cancer is and/or the more it has spread beyond the breast.
+A prognostic stage group can have a value of 0 to 4, and they're written as Roman numerals 0, I, II, III, and IV.
+The higher the number, the bigger the cancer is or the more it has spread beyond the breast, or both.
 Letters are used after the Roman numeral to give more details.

-All the details used in prognostic stage grouping help doctors choose the best treatments for each woman’s cancer and, as a result, get better treatment outcomes.
+All the details used in prognostic stage grouping help healthcare providers choose the best treatments for each woman and, as a result, get better treatment outcomes.
 These details also keep women from getting treatments that aren’t needed or won’t work.

 Other important factors

-Ki-67 is widely used as a marker of cancer cell proliferation–how fast the cancer cells are dividing.
-High Ki-67 levels mean that the cancer cells are dividing fast and certain chemo medicines (called anthracyclines) will work well to kill them.
-There’s no agreed standard use for this test at this time.But it can help guide treatment decisions and may also help predict overall outcomes.
+Ki-67 is widely used as a marker of cancer cell proliferation.
+This is how fast the cancer cells are dividing.
+High Ki-67 levels mean that the cancer cells are dividing fast.

 Cancer cell gene tests

-Tests that look at patterns of many different gene changes at one time are becoming another important part of managing some early stage breast cancers (stages 0, I, and II).
-They’re useful because it’s not always clear that chemo is needed after surgery for these cancers.
+Tests that look at patterns of many different gene changes at one time are becoming another important part of managing some breast cancers.
+But they're not useful for women with HER2+ or triple negative breast cancers.

 Talking with your healthcare provider